zedseven/Romanization.NET/Documentation/articles/supported.md

 ### [Kanji (Kun & On) Readings](https://en.wikipedia.org/wiki/Kanji#Readings)
 Kanji are effectively Japan's Hànzì, and share many of the same considerations and even symbols.

-While kana are syllabaries (each character is one syllable, and therefore maps neatly to a distinct sound), Kanji are their own symbols that can be a variable number of syllables.
+While Kana are syllabaries (each character is one syllable, and therefore maps neatly to a distinct sound), Kanji are their own symbols that can be a variable number of syllables.
 To make things more complicated, each can have multiple readings - in both [Kun'yomi](https://en.wikipedia.org/wiki/Kanji#Kun'yomi_(native_reading)) and [On'yomi](https://en.wikipedia.org/wiki/Kanji#On'yomi_(Sino-Japanese_reading)).

 This is why this system is considered a [Readings System](readingsSystems) for the purposes of this library, which means you can get every known reading from the [Unihan database](http://www.unicode.org/charts/unihan.html) for each character.